 - Traffic made the front driver’s stop expected.

-These tactics are meant to reduce or deny your claim.
-A lawyer for car accidents can review the evidence and respond to insurance company claims.
+These challenges can affect how your claim is resolved.
+A lawyer for car accidents can review the evidence and help address these challenges.

-- Vehicle Maintenance Records โ Prove your car was functioning properly if the other side blames your brakes or lights.
+- Vehicle Maintenance Records — These demonstrate whether your car was functioning properly if the other side blames your brakes or lights.

-- Event Data Recorder (EDR) โ Modern vehicles often store crash-related data, such as speed, braking, or throttle position, which can show your reaction time or prove the front driver stopped suddenly.
+- Event Data Recorder (EDR) — Modern vehicles often store crash-related data, such as speed, braking, or throttle position, which can show your reaction time or demonstrate that the front driver stopped suddenly.

-This kind of evidence may shift or share fault, especially if the front driver acted carelessly or made an unsafe move.
-A lawyer for car accident cases can gather additional proof, such as vehicle telematics or ECU data showing brake activity, or bring in an accident reconstruction expert to explain driver actions and stopping distances.
+This kind of evidence may help gauge fault clearly, especially if the front driver acted carelessly or made an unsafe move.
+A lawyer for car accident cases can gather additional proof, such as vehicle telematics or ECU data showing brake activity, or bring in an accident reconstructionist to explain driver actions and stopping distances.

-If you rear-ended another vehicle, donโt assume itโs automatically your fault.
-Taking these recommended steps can protect your health, your rights, and your chance to be eligible for compensation, especially if the driver in front stopped suddenly or acted carelessly.
+If you rear-ended another vehicle, don’t assume it’s automatically your fault.
+Taking certain steps after the incident may affect how your claim is handled, especially if the driver in front stopped suddenly or acted carelessly.

-- Call 911 โ Even in minor crashes, itโs best to wait for the police.
-A police report can support your case later.
-If the other driver leaves the scene, report it right away; it may count as a hit-and-run.
+- Call 911 — Even in minor crashes, it’s important to wait for law enforcement to arrive.
+A police report may be able to support your case later.
+If the other driver leaves the scene, report it right away, as it may be considered a hit-and-run incident.

 - Full names